michutka198kit/EPM-os/README.md

 How To Use
 - On Open It Will Ask For A Master Password, Make A Password You Will Use Forever To Create An Account User
 - Self Explanitory From There

+How It Works
+- This Application Works By Using Python And Some Other Dependencies

+Confirmed Support
+- Windows 10
+- Windows 11 [UNVERIFYED]

+Required Dependencues
+- Unsure At The Moment